-Over 600 organizations actively employ more than 56,000 industry professionals in the LSHT sector in Greater Montréal.
-An international centre of learning, Montréal’s higher education system also produces 10,000 graduates in health-related studies annually, and that’s quite a talent pool to draw from.
-And Montréal’s spirit of creativity and innovation is one worth investing in.
-In fact, over $10 billion have been invested in research hubs and hospitals like McGill University’s MUHC, the Université de Montréal’s CHUM and the CHU Sainte-Justine hospital of pediatrics.
+Montréal’s spirit of creativity and innovation is one worth investing in.
+Billions of dollars have been invested in research hubs and mega hospitals like McGill University’s MUHC, the Université de Montréal’s CHUM, and the CHU Sainte-Justine Hospital of Pediatrics.

 Montréal InVivo fosters innovation and interaction

-Besides placing first in Canada for the highest number of research centres and monetary investment in university research, Montréal is also home to the Montréal InVivo LSHT cluster of companies and organizations based here.
-Over 600 organizations — including 150 research operations and 80 subsidaries of foreign companies — are linked through the cluster, fostering creativity and collaboration that helps push development ever further.
+Besides placing first in Canada for the highest number of research centres and monetary investment in university research, Montréal is also home to the Montréal InVivo, an LSHT cluster of local companies and organizations.
+Over 600 organizations — including 150 research operations and 80 subsidiaries of foreign companies — are linked through the cluster, fostering creativity and collaboration that helps push development ever further.

 Earlier this year, the International AIDS Society announced that the 24th International AIDS Conference (known informally as “AIDS 2022”) will take place in Montréal from July 29 through August 2, 2022, with pre-conference events taking place July 27-28.
 Montréal’s convention centre, the iconic Palais des congrès de Montréal, played an instrumental role in securing the event and will play host to the thousands of attendees.